 🛠️ What is Low-Code?

-Low-code platforms let users build apps with minimal coding.
-They use visual tools, like drag-and-drop features, but allow developers to add custom code if needed.
-This approach works best for people with some technical skills who want more control over app design.
+Low-code platforms allow users to build apps with minimal coding.
+They use visual tools such as drag-and-drop features, but give developers the option to add custom code when necessary.
+This approach suits people with some technical know-how who desire more control over app design.

 💡 Why Choose Low-Code?